danielserranoh/sandbox/readme.md

 Create a Sites folder to store all the dev websites there -> User/Github/Sites Link the DEVENV is the local user instead the admin:
   Go to Terminal
+  Paste:
+  ´´´´javascript
-  Paste:  ln -s /Users/danish/Github/Sites /Library/Server/Web/Data/Sites/Default/
+  ln -s /Users/danish/Github/Sites /Library/Server/Web/Data/Sites/Default/
+  ´´´

 [GIT Repo]:
 ##### Setting up the REPOSITORY in Github

 Launch Github desktop app
 Create a new Repository (+)
   name: sandbox
   Path: User/Github/Sites/
   The result will be a local folder -> User/Github/Sites/sandbox

 Add the basic file to setup the Repo